section-engineering-education/engineering-education/content/articles/multi-label-classification-with-scikit-multilearn/index.md

 ![Dataset structure](/engineering-education/multi-label-classification-with-scikit-multilearn/dataset-structure.jpg)

-The image above shows the columns in our dataset, these columns are as follows.
+The image above shows the columns in our dataset.
+These columns are as follows:

-- The `title` column contains the texts that are used as input for our model during training.
+- The `title` column contains the texts used as input for our model during training.

 - The `tags` column contains the various labels that are assigned to our input text.
 These tags are `php`, `mysql` and `python`.

 - The `mysql` column is used to classify a text that belongs to the `mysql` class.
-If it is `mysql` it's assigned `1` and `0` if it's not related.
+If it is `mysql` it's assigned `1` and `0` if not related.

 - The `php` column used to classify a text that belongs to the `php` class.
-If it is `php` it's assigned `1.0` and `0.0` if it's not related.
+If it is `php` it's assigned `1.0` and `0.0` if not related.

 - The `php` column is used to classify a text that belongs to the `python` class.
-If it is `python` it's assigned `1.0` and `0.0` if it's not related.
+If it is `python`, it's assigned `1.0` and `0.0` if not related.

-From the image above, we can see that some texts belong to the different classes at the same time, the text in the first row belongs to both `mysql` and `python`.
+From the image above, we can see that some texts belong to the different classes simultaneously; the text in the first row belongs to both `mysql` and `python`.

 ### Datatype of our labels